 A gift to your kids, and to future generations.

-There are many ways that you can get dual citizenship which we outline below.
+There are many ways to get dual nationality which we outline below.
 For another viewpoint on the options, please read Where is the easiest country to get citizenship.

 Dual citizenship through direct decent